 Vison: More street food popup and A1 Stores

-Story: Shweta left the corporate marketing world behind to set up Bombai earlier this year and trading with us was her first time EVER to hit the streets!
+Story: Part-time corporate marketer Shweta set up Bombai earlier this year and this is her first time EVER to hit the streets!
 Bombai is bringing healthy, tasty, homemade authentic Bombai food to London’s streets.

 Signature Dish: The slow cooked Kashmiri lamb handmade roti